-12 Mineral Resources Less than Significant Potentially with Less than Significant Mitigation Significant Nο Impact Incorporated Impact Impact Would the project: a.
-Result in the loss of availability of a known mineral resource that would be a value to the region and the residents of the state? b.
+12 Mineral Resources

+Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Wo uld the project: a.
+Result in the loss of availability of a known mineral resource that would be a value to the region and the residents of the state? • b.
 Result in the loss of availability of a locally important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan?